-- Enabled checkbox When checked, the job will run at the scheduled times.
+• Enabled checkbox - When checked, the job will run at the scheduled times.
 When unchecked, the job is paused.

-- ✓ Edits the schedule.
+- - Edits the schedule.

-- ■ Deletes the scheduled job.
+- Deletes the scheduled job.

 When the server receives a request to delete a job that is running, the server completes running the job before deleting it.

-View scheduled jobs for an individual report:
+View scheduled jobs for an individual report or dashboard:

-Scheduled jobs appear in the repository with a icon beside the report name.
-To view the list of scheduled jobs for a report, locate a report in the repository, click on the icon or right-click the report, and select Schedule from the context menu.
-The Scheduled Jobs page appears for the report.
-The Scheduled Jobs display information on the report that's similar to the Schedules page.
+Scheduled jobs appear in the repository with a icon beside the report or dashboard's name.
+To view the list of scheduled jobs for a report or dashboard, locate it in the repository, click on the icon or right-click the report or dashboard, and select Schedule from the context menu.
+The Scheduled Jobs page appears.
+The Scheduled Jobs display information that's similar to the Schedules page.

-You can filter search results for scheduled reports in the repository using the following options: Any schedule (scheduled and unscheduled reports), Scheduled, Scheduled by me, or Not scheduled.
+You can filter search results for scheduled jobs in the repository using the following options: Any schedule (scheduled and unscheduled reports), Scheduled, Scheduled by me, or Not scheduled.
 See 1.5.2, "Filtering Search Results," on page 18 for more information.